See What’s Included In Our Growing Library!

 Board Member – Church board members are responsible for ensuring the ministry fulfills its core mission by developing strategy, monitoring performance, and ensuring fiscal responsibility.

 Bookstore Manager – The Bookstore Manager is responsible for the day-to-day operation of the church bookstore.

 Business Administrator – The Church Business Administrator is responsible for the efficient and effective operation of the church office and for developing policies and procedures to support day-to-day operations.

-Children’s Ministry Assistant – The Children’s Ministry Assistant is responsible for ensuring children’s ministry facility is organized and stocked for weekend services and special events.
+Children’s Ministry Assistant – The Children’s Ministry Assistant is responsible for ensuring the children’s ministry facility is organized and stocked for weekend services and special events.

-Copywriter – The Church Copywriter is responsible for the quality, accuracy and completeness of all written content for both digital and printed materials.
+Copywriter – The Church Copywriter is responsible for the quality, accuracy, and completeness of all written content for both digital and printed materials.

 Custodian – The church Custodian is responsible to ensure that campus buildings and grounds are aesthetically pleasing and clean.

 Discipleship Coordinator – The Discipleship Coordinator is responsible for coordinating programs that allow for the spiritual development of adult church members.